 So I was recently, suddenly, aggressively targeted on Instagram by Pocket Dispo ads.
 It felt like I saw the ad every time I opened the app to watch some reels and stories.

+But hey, you are seeing this post so it obviously worked on me.
 I did see the trend emerge of using the lens from used-up disposable cameras and jerry-rigging it to a mirrorless digital camera, some use some cardboard and duct tape, some drilled a hole into a camera body cap.
 I did not have desire to do that so it seemed that I will just pass on the trend.

 But there are more resourceful and enterprising people than me who decided to 3D-print a mount for the disposable camera lens so you don't have to dismantle a disposable on your own and glue it into a camera body cap.